-Electronic devices are allowed for Sr HS students, however if the e-device is deemed a nuisance it may be confiscated and returned to a parent/guardian if the student does not follow the school policy.

-The exception to this allowance is if a student refuses to listen to staff direction or in the event the devise is disturbing to others.
-Student then may lose the privilege of using these materials.
-Jr High students are not allowed cell phone use during the school day.
+Electronic devices are allowed for students, however if the e-device is deemed a nuisance it may be confiscated and returned to a parent/guardian if the student does not follow the school policy.
+The exception to this allowance is if a student refuses to listen to staff direction or in the event the device is disturbing to others.
+Students then may lose the privilege of using these materials.